-Which is the Lowest Cost Platform?
+Which is the Lowest Cost Investment Platform?

 Today, there are many impacts investing apps that you can download even on your phone.
-One with the lowest opening balance is WealthSimple.
+One with the lowest opening balance is Wealthsimple.
 It has a minimum balance of $0, but you get more packs when you have a bigger account balance.

-Are Any to Be Avoided?
+Are There Any Investment Platforms to Avoid?

 Not all impact investing firms are trustworthy.
 It’s better to steer clear of those that choose to withhold certain information.
 For instance, the causes they support and enterprises that receive the funds.